Child and Youth Development Volunteer Program in Jamaica - St Mary

-This excursion cost US$46 (approximately CA$59) per person and is available on the first and second Tuesday of each month.
+This excursion cost US$51 (approximately CA$73) per person and operates every Wednesday.
 This fee includes your entrance fee, transportation, a locker, and a personal guide for your 2.5 hour visit.

 Learn the latest Jamaican dance moves with a local reggae professional during a reggae dance class with your fellow volunteers!

-This activity costs US$20 (approximately CA$26) per person and the dance class will take 1.5 hours to complete.
+This activity costs US$25 (approximately CA$35) per person and the dance class will take 1.5 hours to complete.

 Learn to prepare Jamaican dishes from a local expert alongside your fellow volunteers; you’ll be sure to impress everyone back home!

-This activity costs US$20 (approximately CA$26) per person and includes a professional instructor, ingredients, and a complimentary beverage for the cooking class which will take 2.5 hours to complete.
+This activity costs US$25 (approximately CA$35) per person and includes a professional instructor, ingredients, and a complimentary beverage for the cooking class which will take 2.5 hours to complete.

 Please contact us or your IVHQ Program Manager to sign up or to get more information about any of these activities and tours.

 Check what's required to visit Jamaica

 Safety and support

 IVHQ follows best practice and industry-leading health and safety procedures, which are regularly reviewed and optimized as part of the B Corporation recertification.